15 First-Person Horror Games Like Alien: Isolation

 In 2084, way too many people perished from the Nanophage, and those who didn’t eventually died during the war.
 To escape this new world, those who are still alive have turned to narcotics, virtual reality, neurological implants, and other things that make them feel numb and break their minds.

-This means that your investigations are done by hacking other people’s minds, which often means diving into broken, inside minds to gather information.
+This means that your investigations focus on hacking other people’s minds, which often means diving into broken, inside minds to gather information.
 You will revisit the worst nightmares of criminals and victims as you hack into their unstable brains in search of information.

 This is another first-person game that uses its perspective to make you doubt your reality and your own sanity.
-Not only is this an excellent thought-provoking exercise due to its sci-fi premise, but it’s also a very unsettling psychological horror story.
+Not only is this an excellent thought-provoking exercise due to its sci-fi premise, but it’s also a very unsettling psychological horror story and one of the best story-rich games on the Nintendo Switch for Alien: Isolation fans.

-Visage feels like a spiritual successor to PT, the Silent Hills’ demo that Konami has been trying to erase but can’t.
+Visage feels like a spiritual successor to PT, the Silent Hill demo that Konami has been trying to erase.
 Although PT takes place in a dirty, small apartment, it is easy to see why this game reminds people of Kojima’s last horror project.

-In this first-person psychological horror game, you explore an enigmatic, constantly-changing mansion in an eerie, slow-moving setting.
+In this first-person psychological horror game, you explore an eerie, constantly-changing mansion in an eerie, slow-moving setting.
 Visage creates a terrifying experience by combining both uncannily comfortable and horrifyingly realistic ambiances.

 The game’s setting is a big house where awful things have occurred.
 Like many horror games, you might never have peace.
 Weird entities reveal themselves as you wander around the dark hallways, investigate every empty room, and become lost in unimaginable mazes.